-To develop a rewards system for good attendance.
+- To develop a rewards system for good attendance.
 Pupil Liaison Officer Miss Robinson To monitor attendance on a day to day basis.
 To ensure that all marks are correct on our MIS system.
 To mark absences on the MIS following parental contact.
 To call families who do not make contact with school when their child is absent.
 To report children as 'CME' when they have not been in school or had contact from families for a period of time.
 To ensure, where children are absent, the correct code is used on the MIS.
 To liaise with Local Authority EWO and process penalty notices.

-Class Teachers Mrs Hewitt Mr McArdle Miss Strawbridge Mrs Stanfield Mrs McClellan Miss Winterbottom Mr Sell Miss Grant Mrs Price Mr Hart Mrs Maddison Mrs Ludbrook Mrs Potts Mrs Hawksworth Miss Leaney To mark children as present or not present in the AM and PM sessions ensuring registers are accurately marked.
+Class Teachers Mrs Hewitt Mr McArdle Miss Phillips Mrs Stanfield Mrs McClellan Miss Winterbottom Mr Sell Miss Grant Mrs Price Mr Hart Mrs Maddison Miss Bradley Mrs Ludbrook Mrs Potts Miss Leaney Mrs Lockett To mark children as present or not present in the AM and PM sessions - ensuring registers are accurately marked.
 To make contact with children who are absent at the end of day 2 of absence.
 To be aware of children in their class who have barriers to attending school and are known to be persistently absent.
 To ensure that children who have barriers to their attendance do not fall academically behind.
 To ensure that HQT is in place and learning is fun, engaging and exciting and that practical, hands on experiences are provided.
-To provide nurturing and welcoming classrooms for children to be able to feel safe and welcome at school and be emotionally available for Support Mrs Tucker children.To support teachers in delivering a Staff Miss Allenby nurturing and welcome classroom.

-School Mrs Ross Mrs Whittle Mrs Oliver Mrs Reid Ms Dillon Mrs Williams Mrs Newton Mrs Emmett Ms Holmes Mrs Brown Ms Smith Mrs Taylor Miss Carter Mrs Norton Mrs Soffe Mrs Lowndes To support teachers in being emotionally available and being ready to respond to the emotional needs of children.
+To provide nurturing and welcoming classrooms for children to be able to feel safe and welcome at school and be emotionally available for children.
+Support Mrs Tucker Miss Allenby Mrs Ross Mrs Whittle Miss Oliver Mrs Reid Ms Dillon Mrs Williams Mrs Newton Mrs Emmett Mrs Brown Ms Smith Mrs Taylor Miss Carter Mrs Norton Mrs Soffe To support teachers in delivering a nurturing and welcome classroom To support teachers in being emotionally available and being ready to respond to the emotional needs of children.
 To build and maintain positive relationships with the children.
 To provide academic support to the children when they need additional support.
 To encourage good attendance through discussion with children who may be struggling to attend school.
-To provide support in the communications with parents and carers during/following absence.
-School Admin Mrs Feirn To support Miss Robinson in managing the MIS.
+To provide support in the communications with parents and carers during/following absence

+School Mrs Feirn - To support Miss Robinson in Admin managing the MIS.
 Learning Mentor & Early Help Practitioner Mrs Atherton To provide support for children's barriers to attending school when they are emotionally based and to work with families of children struggling with Emotionally Based School Avoidance to put in a package of support.
 To lead on Early Help referrals for families where attendance is a barrier.
 To be lead practitioner in getting further support Trust Education Welfare Officer Alison Hallewell To support school in monitoring school attendance.
 To support school in contacting families and offering support where needed.
 Local Authority Education Welfare Officer Kieran Ellis To work with school when concerns are raised regard a family/child's attendance at school.
 To support school in logging children as CME.
 To provide advice to school following consultation about a child/family.